utlib/discover-archives/docs/policies/dasc-terms-of-reference.md

 * Maintaining documentation on the use of the Discover Archives software

-* Setting policy for general UofT wide usage of the Discover Archives platform
+* Setting policy for general U of T wide usage of the Discover Archives platform

 * Advising on specific departmental usage of the Discover Archives platform